martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 where $q_v(u,w)$ are the number of common neighbours of $u$ and $w$ other than $v$ (ie squares), and $a_v(u,w) = (k_u - (1+q_v(u,w)+\theta_{uv}))(k_w - (1+q_v(u,w)+\theta_{uw}))$,
 where $\theta_{uw} = 1$ if $u$ and $w$ are connected and 0 otherwise [@PhysRevE.72.056127].

-TABLE HERE

 The final set is 74 morphometric characters spanning across the subsets of relational model and covering all categories, even though not equally.\footnote{The balance across categories within the specific set is not required as different categories offer different information relevant for different purposes.} The set is a result of identification process proposed above.
 As such, it should provide unbiased and non-skewed description of each of the elements.

 #### Contextual characters
 Looking at the primary characters and their spatial distribution, they could be really abrupt and do not necessarily capture urban patterns as we would like them to (even though all capture some patterns as per spatial autocorrelation).

 To become useful for pattern detection within DHC recognition model which does not employ direct spatial constraints, most of the characters defined above has to be expressed using their contextual versions. *Context* here is defined as a neighbourhood of each tessellation cell within three topological steps on morphological tessellation.
 That covers approximately 40 nearest neighbours (median 40, standard deviation ~13.4 based on Prague) providing a balance between the spatial extent large enough to capture a pattern and at the same time small enough not to over-smooth boundaries between different patterns (see Annex XXX for sectional diagram analysis).

 Within this method, four types of contextual characters are proposed.
 One capturing a local central tendency and three capturing the properties of the distribution of values within the context.
 For each of the primary characters, each of the contextual is then calculated and then used within clustering algorithm itself.
 The resulting set of used characters is then composed of 4 times 74 characters, giving 296 individual contextual characters.